pasonjakub/RootsOfComplexPolynomial/README.md

 # Roots of a complex polynomial

-Project was prepared for Computational Techniques at 3rd semester.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Project was prepared for Computational Techniques at 3rd semester.
 The main idea was to find roots of a polynomial which had randomly chosen complex coefficients.
 Our approach to this problem was to plot the complex polynomial on two seperate 3 dimensional graphs (real and imaginary part).
 After plotting our polynomial we defined z=0 plane for both graphs and we extracted the crossing points from these planes.
 Then we looked for intersection points at real and imaginary part which were plotted at z=0.
 At the end we compared our results with built-in *roots* function to check wheater our points found graphically are correct.